State of Asset Tokenization 2026: Market Data, Trends, and What's Next

 What This Means for Crypto Lenders

 More yield sources.
 Tokenized Treasuries, private credit, and warehouse lending pools offer yields backed by real economic activity — not just crypto trading demand.
-Compare current rates.
+Compare current rates to see the expanding options.

 Better collateral.
-As tokenized securities become standard collateral in lending protocols, borrowers may access lower rates (lower-risk collateral = lower borrow costs), and lenders face lower liquidation risk.
+As tokenized securities become standard collateral in lending protocols, borrowers should access lower rates (lower-risk collateral = lower borrow costs), and lenders face reduced liquidation risk.

 Portfolio diversification.
-Crypto lenders can now diversify across crypto lending (Aave, Compound), CeFi lending (Nexo, Ledn), tokenized Treasuries (OUSG, BUIDL), private credit (Centrifuge, Maple), and warehouse lending (Democratized Prime).
+You can now diversify across crypto lending (Aave, Compound), CeFi lending (Nexo, Ledn), tokenized Treasuries (OUSG, BUIDL), private credit (Centrifuge, Maple), and warehouse lending (Democratized Prime).
 Start here if you're new to the space.

 Data Sources